Ah, September in southwest Missouri.

-There’s pottery, glass art, sculptures, drawings, photography, woodworking, and jewelry (including one of my all-time local favorites Kristin’s Laboratory).
-Here are some of the highlights of my Arts Fest walk down Main Street, along with links to the artists’ websites so you can see for yourself how gifted they are, in case my photos don’t do them any justice.
+The tranquil setting of Joplin’s Mercy Park serves as a backdrop for this festival which features over 40 local and regional artists displaying a variety of work.
+There’s pottery, glass art, sculptures, drawings, photography, woodworking, and jewelry.
+Here are some of the highlights of art I saw, along with links to the artists’ websites so you can see for yourself how gifted they are.

 Steve Doerr of The Wooden Doerr turns pieces of wood into works of art.

-Now for 2015 Joplin Arts Fest Best in Show: Natalie Wiseman.
+Now for Natalie Wiseman, a previous Joplin Arts Fest Best in Show winner.

 I was introduced to Natalie’s work at Spiva Center for the Arts a few years ago and became an instant fan.
 Her bright, somewhat surreal still life paintings are whimsical and fun, like this one called Sink or Swim.